smulube/aqe-shield/README.md

 example in the EtherCard library, so everything that's right in this code is copied from there, any mistakes are from my merging of the two.

-The published feed should be viewable at Cosm here:
+The published feed should be viewable on Cosm here:

 https://cosm.com/feeds/84633